-In class 12 science stream, physics is one of the most important subject for students.
+In Class 12 Science stream, Physics is one of the most important subjects for students.
 Usually, the subject consists of a vast syllabus with many topics to learn and master.
-While the subject demands great focus and undivided attention, the Assam board class 12 physics syllabus has been made in such a way to reduce the curriculum overload and make studying physics a lot easier for students.
+While the subject demands great focus and undivided attention, the AHSEC Board Class 12 Physics syllabus has been made in such a way to reduce the curriculum overload and make studying physics a lot easier for students.
 The syllabus which is mainly developed by the Assam Higher Secondary Education Council is structured to emphasize more on the conceptual understanding of the subject.
 The syllabus is further designed to help students develop better practical skills, problem-solving ability, and logical reasoning.

-Students should make it a point to go through the entire syllabus because by understanding the physics syllabus it will help them get;
+Students should make it a point to go through the entire AHSEC Board Class 12 syllabus because by understanding the physics syllabus it will help them get;

 - A clear idea of the important topics.